2015 Traveler Program (download)

 Saturday Travelers vs. Oklahoma Athletics White at Putnam City West HS 11:15

-Raffle was held at 7pm on July 11th.
+Raffle was held on August 14th, 2014.
 There were eight winners drawn from the bucket.
 Look below for list of winners.
-We have a video of the drawing we are trying to get up.
-Thanks to all those who bought tickets from the players.
 The players appreciate the support as it is the primary fundraiser that helps us take Travelers baseball on the road across the country.

 2013 Redneck Raffle Winners